sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 5. Events that overflow are dropped and counted as missed.

 ## exporter
-1. Telemetry container runs a internal listener to receive all the events published from all the event publishers in the switch.
-2. Telemetry container runs a gNMI server to export events to external receivers/collectors via SUBSCRIBE request.
+1. Telemetry container runs a gNMI server to export events to external receivers/collectors via SUBSCRIBE request.
-3. Multiple external collectors could connect with filters on event-sources.
+2. Multiple external collectors could connect with filters on event-sources.
+3. Each external collector is paired with a local listener for events.
+4. The events are written out in FIFO order with a set buffer for internal cache.
+5. A slow receiver may cause buffer overflow.
+This overflow will result in events drop, until the buffer has free space.
-4. There can be only one external collector that subscribes for all events (_no filtering by source_).
+6. There can be only one external collector that subscribes for all events (_no filtering by source_).
 This collector is called the main-receiver.
-5. Telemetry provides the following for the main-receiver *only*.
+8. Telemetry provides the following for the main-receiver *only*.
-   - Ensures the 99.5 % reliability.
-   - To meet the reliability it uses the cache service during downtime and replay on connect.
+   - Uses cache service, during downtime of main receiver ot telemetry service downtime and replay on connect
-   - A slow receiver is managed by skipping repeated events and send only the latest instance.
+   - A slow receiver or long downtime can result in message drop.
    - The stats for maintained for SLA compliance verification.
-This inlcudes like total count of events, missed count, latency from publish to send, ....
-The stats are collected and recorded in STATE-DB.
+This inlcudes like total count of events sent, missed count, latency from publish to send, ....
+   - The stats are collected and recorded in STATE-DB.
    - An external gNMI client could subscribe for stats table updates' streaming ON-CHANGE.